Skip to content

 This feature is available in all MATISSE Explorer deployments.

-Color mapping assigns colors to data points based on annotation values, allowing you to visualize patterns and distributions in your spatial transcriptomics data.
+Color mapping assigns colors to data points based on feature values, allowing you to visualize patterns and distributions in your spatial transcriptomics data.

 Selecting a Color Basis